l0wc0ster/blog/index.md

-## Welcome to GitHub Pages =)
+## Welcome to jaki blog

-You can use the [editor on GitHub](https://github.com/l0wc0ster/blog/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hello everyone, in this blog I will post interesting ways to hack and increase privileges in systems.
+For suggestions and comments, write to my [linkedin]( https://www.linkedin.com/in/sergey-budilov/)

 ## testesttest